m4v/RCSBuildAid/README.txt

 * Dry center of mass marker (the center of mass if the vessel had no fuel).
 * Displaying of translation and torque forces due to RCS thrusters, this helps in placing RCS thrusters in balanced positions around the center of mass.
+* Basic display of torque forces due to engines.

 Usage
 -----